Samuel O. Thier

-Samuel Osiah Thier (born June 23, 1937) was professor of Medicine and Health Care Policy at Harvard University.
+Samuel Osiah Thier (June 23, 1937 – January 3, 2026) was an American doctor and academic who was professor of Medicine and Health Care Policy at Harvard University.
 He earned his medical degree at the State University of New York Upstate Medical University in 1960.
 He previously served as the president of Brandeis University from 1991–1994 and the president of the Massachusetts General Hospital from 1994-96.

-Thier is an authority on internal medicine and kidney disease and is also known for his expertise in national health policy, medical education and biomedical research.
+Thier was an authority on internal medicine and kidney disease and was also known for his expertise in national health policy, medical education and biomedical research.

 Early life and education

-Thier was born in Brooklyn, New York City, in 1937.
+Thier was born in Brooklyn, New York City, on June 23, 1937.
 He attended Cornell University, and then earned a Doctor of Medicine degree in 1960 from the State University of New York Upstate Medical Center at Syracuse.
-In addition, he has received sixteen honorary degrees and the UC Medal of the University of California, San Francisco.
+In addition, he received sixteen honorary degrees and the UC Medal of the University of California, San Francisco.

 Career

 Thier began his career at the Massachusetts General Hospital, progressing from Intern in 1960, to Chief Resident in Medicine in 1966, to Assistant in Medicine and Chief of the Renal Unit in 1967.

 He served as Associate Director of Medical Services at the Hospital of the University of Pennsylvania and then Vice Chairman of the Department of Medicine at the University's School of Medicine.

 In 1975, he became Chairman of the Department of Internal Medicine at Yale University School of Medicine, where he was the Sterling Professor, and Chief of Medical Service at Yale-New Haven Hospital.

 Thier served as President of the Institute of Medicine, United States National Academies, from 1985 to 1991.

-Thier was the President of Brandeis University from 1991 to 1994.
+He was the President of Brandeis University from 1991 to 1994.
 At Brandeis, he was largely credited with improving the financial situation of the institution.

-Thier was the President of Massachusetts General Hospital.
-He continues to teach at Massachusetts General Hospital and Brigham and Women's Hospital.
+Thier was the President of Massachusetts General Hospital and taught at both Massachusetts General Hospital and Brigham and Women's Hospital.